dhaigh/Xpert/README.md

 	["Answer 3", "Moar result!"]
 ]]</pre>

-Trees are of the form:
+In general, trees are of the form:

 `[question_text, [answer1, answer2, ... answerN]]`

-Answers are of the form:
+and answers are of the form:

 `[answer_text, result_text_or_another_question]`